 My doctors were extremely busy and eager to try to help the next person in the waiting room.
 They didn’t have time to discuss the complexities of migraine with me.
 So, I went searching for more answers and discovered the world of functional and integrative practitioners.

-Causes versus Triggers
+Causes versus triggers

-Many of us with attacks serious enough to seek multiple doctor visits, want more help than “try this medication, see you in 3 months”.
-On the other hand, many functional medicine practitioners will talk about root cause of migraine when they are REALLY addressing triggers.
+Many of us with attacks serious enough to seek multiple doctor visits, want more intervention than “try this medication.
+See you in 3 months”.
+On the other hand, many functional medicine practitioners will talk about root cause of migraine when they are really addressing triggers.

-The Reality of Migraine
+The reality of migraine

-Migraine is not CAUSED by triggers but can be managed by controlling them and doing our best to avoid or prepare for the ones beyond our control.
+Migraine is not caused by triggers but can be managed by controlling them and doing our best to avoid or prepare for the ones beyond our control.
 The goal is to keep the migraine brain below a trigger threshold.

-The Value of Looking for a Root Cause of Migraine
+The value of looking for a root cause of migraine

 Most of us start looking for a root cause of migraine when the medication we think should work for us fails.
 If most of us found relief from our first few doctor visits, we wouldn’t go looking for a root cause.